pret/pokered/README.md

 - Game Corner prizes have been altered;
 	- Version parity is done across prizes, using Blue's superior prices.
 	- New prizes across both versions include: Cubone, Blastyke, and Cactus.
 	- The Moon Stone is available over TM23 (Dragon Rage).
-Dragon Rage has been moved to Celadon Mart, over Take Down, which can still be obtained in Silph Co.
+Dragon Rage is accessible in Celadon University!
-- Bag has capacity for 30 items.
+- Bag capacity increased from 20 to 30 items.
 - Spinner tiles move faster.
-- Bold P is added to the fontset over a Japanese opening quote (???), which helps the status screen and allows a PP symbol to be displayed during battle.

 Bug Fixes
 ====